nvinayvarma189/nvinayvarma189.github.io/content/posts/habit-sustaining.md

 This doesn't mean, you don't take responsibility, instead, the burden of consistency shifts from your limited amount of will power to an environment that is crafted to your own advantage.
 Necessity is the mother of motivation too.
 Atleast in my case, I've seen that too much flexibility stalls growth as I get too comfortable in my shoes.

+An another human is great accountability partner.
+If they are your peers who also have similar goals, it is perfect.
+What can you do to build a suitable environment?

+## Beating Inertia is Hard
+Execercising in the Gym is not hard, getting up and going to the Gym is.
+Reading everyday is not hard, keeping your phone down and opening a book is.
+These microdecisions are a vote for how you are going to spend the next 40 minutes (it is obvious when you think about it but it hard to realise when you are in the moment).

 ## Habit Stacking

 The best cue to trigger the commencement of a habit is another person (posisblr because you are answerable to them and you need to have a dialogue with them).
 That is why having personal trainers is one of the best ways to sustain a habit.